gultar/arianes-thread-blockchain/readme.md

 ## Sending a transaction

 In order to send a transaction, you may either use the CLI tool or send a signed JSON data packet to your local blockchain node.
+The transaction will then be relayed to all connected peers for validation and mining.

 The basic structure of a transaction is as follows: